buildingSMART/BCF-XML/Documentation/README.md

 Filename | Yes | The BIM file related to this topic.
 For IFC files this is the first item in the FILE_NAME entry in the IFC file's [header](https://standards.buildingsmart.org/documents/Implementation/ImplementationGuide_IFCHeaderData_Version_1.0.2.pdf).
 Date | Yes | Date of the BIM file.
 For IFC files this is the second entry of the FILE_NAME entry in the IFC file's [header](https://standards.buildingsmart.org/documents/Implementation/ImplementationGuide_IFCHeaderData_Version_1.0.2.pdf).
 When the timestamp given in the header does not provide timezone, it is interpreted as UTC.
 Reference | Yes | URI to IfcFile. <br> IsExternal=false “..\example.ifc“ (within bcfzip) <br> IsExternal=true  “https://.../example.ifc“
+Id | Yes | The id of the file.
+This is internal to the topic, and can be used by viewpoints to reference a subset of the files that should be loaded

 ### Topic
 Topic node contains reference information of the topic.
 It has one required attribute, which is the topic GUID (`Guid`).